 The following dress code will be applicable to every Jesuit student at all school events.
-These activities include, but are not limited to, summer camps, service projects, etc.

-In the interest of good grooming, a student is to have neat, clean, properly combed hair of moderate length and style.
+These activities include, but are not limited to, summer camps, service projects, etc. In the interest of good grooming, a student is to have neat, clean, properly combed hair of moderate length and style.
 Hair, when fully extended, may not touch the shirt collar, eyebrows, or ears.
 The use of style gels, creams, or hair coloring is prohibited.
-Extremes of any kind, such as wedge cuts, perms, shaving of the head, will not be allowed.
+Extremes of any kind, such as wedge cuts, perms, shaving of the head, afros, flattops, twists, dread locks, or other exotic or faddish haircuts will not be allowed.
+Wigs are not permitted.
 Hair is not to be cut any lower than a quarter of an inch.
 The face is to be clean-shaven.
 Jewelry, such as neck chains, earrings, etc., are not acceptable at school or at any school functions.
 Medical alert and religious bracelets and appropriate watches are the only items allowed to be worn on the wrist while in uniform.